ncjoes/office-converter/README.md

 * jpeg => pdf

 ### Installation
-This is a fork, please use the [repo I forked](https://github.com/ncjoes/office-converter)

 It is recommended to install OfficeConverter through [Composer](http://getcomposer.org/).

 Run this command within your project directory